google/security-crawl-maze/README.md

 ## Run / deploy the application

+NOTE: Test cases for JS frameworks have to be built and bundled in order to work.
+If you use Docker, everything is automated.
+However, if you don't, you will have to build the projects manually.

 The primary goal was to be able to run and deploy the app easily in any environment.
 Therefore, we provide a Dockerfile which enables you to deploy it to any cloud that is run by a provider of your choice.
 For local development or